For SellersSeller Guide

 A majority stake sale is often the preferred route when:

-1. Maximum Liquidity is the Primary Goal: Owners nearing retirement, seeking to diversify their personal wealth, or looking to fund other ventures often prioritize a significant upfront cash payout.
+1. Maximum Liquidity and De-risking are Primary Goals: Owners nearing retirement, seeking to diversify personal wealth, or looking to fund other ventures often prioritize a significant upfront cash payout.
 A majority sale typically delivers the highest immediate liquidity.

-3. Accessing Institutional Resources and Expertise: Private equity firms, in particular, bring not just capital but also operational expertise, strategic guidance, and extensive networks.
-For businesses poised for transformational growth but lacking the internal resources or scale, a majority partner can be a catalyst.
-This often includes professionalizing management, optimizing supply chains, or executing synergistic acquisitions.
+2. Accessing Institutional Resources and Expertise: Private equity firms bring not just capital but also operational expertise, strategic guidance, and extensive networks.
+For businesses poised for transformational growth but lacking internal resources or scale, a majority partner can be a catalyst for professionalizing management, optimizing supply chains, or executing synergistic acquisitions.

-4. Succession Planning: In cases where there is no clear internal successor, or the owner wishes to transition out of day-to-day operations, a majority sale provides a clear exit path and a new ownership structure to ensure the business's continuity.
+3. Succession Planning: In cases where there is no clear internal successor, or the owner intends to transition out of day-to-day operations, a majority sale provides a clear exit path and a new ownership structure to ensure business continuity.

-5. Market Timing: Selling a majority stake during a period of high valuations and strong buyer demand can maximize the sale price and terms.
+4. Market Timing: Executing a majority stake sale during periods of robust valuations and strong buyer demand can maximize the sale price and terms.
+Lower middle market EBITDA multiples typically range from 3x–7x, with SaaS/tech commanding 6x–12x ARR, services 4x–6x, manufacturing 4x–7x, and healthcare 5x–8x, depending on sector, size, and quality.

 Opting for a Minority Stake Sale